 The clutch is the lifeblood of your car.
-Without it, the engine has no way at all to distribute its power to the wheels, and without power going to the wheels, you’re just going to be stood there making a lot of noise.
-Like a mechanical town crier or something.
+Without it, the engine has no way at all to distribute its power to the wheels, and without power going to the wheels, you’re just going to be sitting there making a lot of noise.

 You can get similar momentum-lacking results when your clutch wears out.
 And when it does, you may be wondering why the garage has given you an eye-watering quote.
 Much like when we talked about head gasket failure, the reason is simple: changing your clutch is a big job.

-Before we get to that though, let’s look at what the clutch does and where it does it from.
+Before we get to that though, let’s look at how a clutch works.

-Your clutch, as we said earlier, takes power from the engine and then delivers it to your gearbox, which in turn delivers it to your wheels.
+Your clutch takes power from the engine and then delivers it to your gearbox, which in turn delivers it to your wheels.
 It’s a very stressful job, especially when you consider that even at idle, your engine and consequently the flywheel – the bit the clutch grabs on to – is spinning at 1,000rpm.

 Yet even so, you lift your foot off the clutch pedal and as you do, the clutch plate will roll up its sleeves and grab the spinning flywheel.
 And it will do it at all speeds, as you merrily drive along.

 The clutch is subject to a lot of wear and tear, and that can be exacerbated by your driving style.
 When your foot is off the clutch pedal, or when your foot is pressing it all the way down, that’s when the clutch is at its happiest.
 It’s either clamped between engine and gearbox or spinning freely respectively.